Evolutionary taxonomy: The Tree of Life

 Evolution of the vertebrates at class level, width of spindles indicating number of families.
 Spindle diagrams are often used in evolutionary taxonomy.

 As more and more fossil groups were found and recognized in the late 19th and early 20th century, palaeontologists worked to understand the history of animals through the ages by linking together known groups.
 The Tree of life was slowly being mapped out, with fossil groups taking up their position in the tree as understanding increased.

 These groups still retained their formal Linnaean taxonomic ranks.
 Some of them are paraphyletic in that, although every organism in the group is linked to a common ancestor by an unbroken chain of intermediate ancestors within the group, some other descendants of that ancestor lie outside the group.
 The evolution and distribution of the various taxa through time is commonly shown as a spindle diagram (often called a Romerogram after the American palaeontologist Alfred Romer) where various spindles branch off from each other, with each spindle representing a taxon.
 The width of the spindles is meant to imply the abundance (often a number of families) plotted against time.

 Vertebrate palaeontology had mapped out the evolutionary sequence of vertebrates as currently understood fairly well by the closing of the 19th century, followed by a reasonable understanding of the evolutionary sequence of the plant kingdom by the early 20th century.
 The tying together of the various trees into a grand Tree of Life only really became possible with advancements in microbiology and biochemistry in the period between the World Wars.

 Terminological difference

 The two approaches, evolutionary taxonomy and the phylogenetic systematics derived from Willi Hennig, differ in the use of the word "monophyletic".
 For evolutionary systematicists, "monophyletic" means only that a group is derived from a single common ancestor.
 In phylogenetic nomenclature, there is an added caveat that the ancestral species and all descendants should be included in the group.
 The term "holophyletic" has been proposed for the latter meaning.
 As an example, amphibians are monophyletic under evolutionary taxonomy, since they have arisen from fishes only once.
 Under phylogenetic taxonomy, amphibians do not constitute a monophyletic group in that the amniotes (reptiles, birds and mammals) have evolved from an amphibian ancestor and yet are not considered amphibians.
 Such paraphyletic groups are rejected in phylogenetic nomenclature, but are considered a signal of serial descent by evolutionary taxonomists.

+The delineation of species remains a subject of debate between traditional morphological approaches and modern genetic methods.
+While traditional systematics is sometimes criticized for its subjective reliance on the researcher's authority (described by some as an "art form"), genetic methods introduce clear mathematical criteria for species delimitation, such as molecular Operational Taxonomic Units (mOTUs).
+However, over-reliance on genetic splitting without ecological context can lead to "taxonomic inflation."